 3. Locked user accounts

 Once cybercriminals have compromised an account, they’ll often change the password to lock out their victim.
 This technique buys cybercriminals time as they wreak havoc on your systems before anyone can respond and prevent further damage.

-If users report that they’re unable to log in despite using the correct credentials, your IT team should review recent password changes.
+If users report that they cannot log in despite using the correct credentials, your IT team should review recent password changes.
 They should then reset any accounts suspected of being breached and train users to be more diligent with their passwords.
-Setting stringent password policies that enforce longer and more unique combinations can greatly prevent unauthorised access.
+Setting stringent password policies that enforce longer and more unique combinations can significantly prevent unauthorised users from gaining access.

-More importantly, implementing multifactor authentication (MFA) will make it much more difficult for hackers to hijack user accounts.
-The technology requires users to provide additional forms of verification such as one-time passcodes generated via security app or a fingerprint scan.
+Implementing multifactor authentication (MFA) will make it much more difficult for hackers to hijack user accounts.
+The technology requires users to provide additional forms of verification, such as one-time passcodes generated via a security app or a fingerprint scan.
 That means your account security doesn’t solely depend on the strength of your employees’ passwords.